What is Sex Therapy?

 Sex therapy involves the discussion of sexual concerns via assessment of contributing factors and specific treatment planning.
 Sex therapy never involves touch or any kind of sexual contact.
 You can expect the first session to include a clinical interview that examines current symptoms, general mental health history, and other background information.
 Subsequent initial sessions include specific sexual history taking including understanding specific sexual symptoms, duration, context, and relationship history, to name a few.

 What Experience Do You Have Treating Sexual Concerns?

-During my graduate training, I completed a rotation and Loyola University Medical School's Sexual Dysfunction Clinic in Maywood, Illinois.
+Dr. Hanzlik: During my graduate training, I completed a rotation at Loyola University Medical School's Sexual Dysfunction Clinic in Maywood, Illinois.
 I also wrote my doctoral dissertation on the topic of exploring clinical psychology trainees' level of comfort communicating about sexual issues with clients.
 A condensed version of my dissertation was later published in the American Journal of Sexuality Education (September 2012).

 I have written several articles in the area of sexuality (see publications & presentations).
 I also commonly provide trainings for mental health providers as well as psychology and medical students in the Indianapolis and Chicagoland areas.

 What Types of Sexual Issues Do You Treat?

 In adults, some common presenting concerns include lack of desire (wanting to have sex), difficulty obtaining/maintaining arousal, genital pain with penetration, erectile disorder, premature ejaculation, desire discrepancy, difficulty achieving orgasm, sexual concerns affected by past trauma, low sex/no sex relationships, sexual orientation concerns, gender identity concerns.